 - pursuing education research that supports our ability to address these challenges

-We anticipate that there will be some supplementary programming in the evening for specific groups of participants (e.g., graduate students, geoscience education researchers) and we invite research groups or working groups to meet jointly with the Rendezvous and have reserved space for these activities.
+We anticipate that there may also be some supplementary programming in the evening for specific groups of participants (e.g., graduate students, geoscience education researchers).

-The Rendezvous will begin on the evening of Sunday, July 12, with an icebreaker and end after the Friday town hall session.
+The Rendezvous will begin on Monday, July 13, and end on Friday.
 Morning workshops last three days (beginning on Monday) or two days (beginning on Thursday).
-Participants can register for any number of days however, your fifth day is free!
-Key dates will be finalized later in 2020, but tentative dates are as follows:
+Participants can register for any number of days however, if you register for four days, your fifth day is free!

 - Suggest ideas for the 2020 program deadline: Tuesday, October 1, 2019

-- Abstract submission deadline for oral, poster, teaching demo, and Share-a-Thon sessions: Monday, March 2, 2020
+- Abstract submission standard deadline for oral, poster, teaching demo, and Share-a-Thon sessions: Monday, March 2, 2020

 - Activity Review Camp application deadline: Monday, May 4, 2020